jchristopher/cms-tree-page-view/readme.txt

 == Changelog ==

+= 1.6.4 (December 2020) =

+Please [create Issues](https://github.com/jchristopher/cms-tree-page-view/issues) for any jQuery deprecations (or other issues) you come across!

+- Fixes regression introduced in 1.6.2 that prevented dragging/dropping in the updated version of jQuery.

 = 1.6.3 (December 2020) =

-Please [create Issues](https://github.com/jchristopher/cms-tree-page-view/issues) for any jQuery deprecations (or other issues) you come across!

-- Fixes regression introduced in 1.6.2 that prevented expanding parents.
+- Fixes regression introduced in 1.6.2 that prevented expanding parents in the updated version of jQuery.

 = 1.6.2 (December 2020) =

-Please [create Issues](https://github.com/jchristopher/cms-tree-page-view/issues) for any jQuery deprecations (or other issues) you come across!

 - Fixes a number of jQuery deprecations